Last Updated: February 09, 2023

 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your Personal Information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.

 We currently do not offer any financial incentive, benefit, or price differences in return for the disclosure, deletion, or sale of Personal Information.
 However, in general, our business model is based on providing a certain amount of monthly free content to readers, after which we may require that additional content access must be paid for.
-On some of our Websites and apps, this content may be paid for either through the delivery of advertisements, or through subscriptions.
-On those Websites and apps, consumers who use ad-blocking technology will be notified of the option to turn off the ad blocking or to pay for a subscription to access the content.
-On some other Websites and apps, content must be paid for after a certain number of monthly free articles, whether advertising is present or not.
+On some of our Websites and Services, this content may be paid for either through the delivery of advertisements, or through subscriptions.
+On those Websites and Services, consumers who use ad-blocking technology will be notified of the option to turn off the ad blocking or to pay for a subscription to access the content.
+On some other Websites and Services, content must be paid for after a certain number of monthly free articles, whether advertising is present or not.

-3.7 Do Not Sell My Personal Information
+3.8 Do Not Sell or Share My Personal Information

 In addition, you may opt out of certain interest-based advertising by using the following resources: